rust-lang/rust-forge/src/release/issue-triaging.md

 (using [cargo-bisect-rustc](`https://github.com/rust-lang/cargo-bisect-rustc`)).
 When you provide one, you can also remove the label using rustbot (`@rustbot label -E-needs-bisection`).

-At the time of writing, there is also the `needs-triage-legacy` label, for older issues that are suspected to not have been triaged.
-Triaging them the same way as `needs-triage` is also useful.

 ## Labels

 There are many different labels that can be applied to issues.